Our commitment to our members:

 - The W.O.L.F.
 Official Pedigree Stamp must always be in the possession of a committee member, decided by committee vote.
 The W.O.L.F.
 Official Pedigree Stamp belongs solely to W.O.L.F.

-- The W.O.L.F. registered dog database will be under the administration of the Registrations Officer and at least one other committee member at all times.
+- The W.O.L.F. registered dog database will be under the administration of the Registrar and at least one other committee member at all times.
 The W.O.L.F. registered dog database belongs solely to W.O.L.F.

 - Pedigree information will be confirmed by the registrars to the best of their ability, which may include but not be limited to DNA testing, contact with previous owner/breeders and cross referencing with other breed clubs and organisations.
 W.O.L.F. reserve the right to revise pedigree information as and when new information/testing become available.